tgdevjs/rnhotel/README.md

-React Native reservation app using ES6 and pure components.
+React Native reservation app using ES6 and graphql.

 ### Install